Mathcad Worksheets by Astroger

 Where do I get observations of comets and asteroids?

-The Minor Planet Center also provides a Computer Service at $6.00 per month ($72.00 per year) that is invaluable if you wish to do any serious work with comet and minor planet observations and orbits.
-I myself subscribe to this service and use the observations to construct test cases for my own research and teaching of theories of orbit determination and orbit improvement.
-The full web address is http://www.cfa.harvard.edu/iau/services/CS.html.
+The Minor Planet Center is invaluable if you wish to do any serious work with comet and minor planet observations and orbits.
+The full web address, again, is

 I should note here that the mathematics of comet and asteroid orbits is pretty much the same as that of interplanetary spacecraft when in coast phase.
 So if you are interested in the dynamics of interplanetary spacefaring, work with comet and minor planet orbits is not wasted.